Build on the Ontology

 }).json()

-# 2. Link an existing transaction to the trip
+# 2. Link an existing transaction to the project

 httpx.post(f"{BASE}/mcp", headers=HEADERS, json={